 Credit risk.
 State law limits investments in commercial paper, corporate bonds and mutual bond funds to the top two ratings issued by nationally recognized statistical rating organizations.
 The City has no investment policy that would further limit its investment choices.
-At June 30, 2015, the City's investment in Federal National Mortgage Association bonds was rated Aaa by Moody's Investors Service and A by Standard & Poor's Rating Service.
-The City's investment in the LGIP was unrated as of June 30, 2015.
+At June 30, 2019, the City's investment in Federal National Mortgage Association bonds was rated Aaa by Moody's Investors Service and A by Standard & Poor's Rating Service.
+The City's investment in the LGIP was unrated as of June 30, 2019.

-During 2015, the City realized a net increase in investments of \$7,386.
+During 2019, the City realized a net decrease in investments of \$767,329.
 The calculation of realized gains is independent of the calculation of the net increase in the fair value of investments.
 Realized gains and losses on investments that had been held in more than one fiscal year and sold in the current year may have been recognized as an increase or decrease in the fair value of investments reported in the prior year.
 This amount takes into account all changes in fair value, such as dividend and interest payments received, that occurred during the year.
-The unrealized loss on investments held at year-end was \$2,204.